yny0506/Massive-Videos-Moment-Retrieval/README.md

 This github page includes (1) MVMR datasets construction code, and (2) MVMR evaluation code (Our RMMN training code will also be added ASAP)

+Although this repository includes the MVMR datasets construction code, you do not need to run them since it also contains the constructed three MVMR datasets.

 ## Dependencies
 ```bash